Constructions for Quantum Indistinguishability Obfuscation: Introduction

-Quantum obfuscation is studied in \cite{AF16arxiv}, where the various notions of quantum obfuscation are defined (including quantum black-box obfuscation, quantum indistinguishability obfuscation, and quantum best-possible obfuscation).
-A contribution of \cite{AF16arxiv} is to extend the classical impossibility results to the quantum setting, including \emph{e.g.} showing that each of the three variants of quantum indistinguishability obfuscation is equivalent to the analogous variant of quantum best-possible obfuscation, so long as the obfuscator is efficient.
-For the case of indistinguishability obfuscation, it is shown that efficient statistical indistinguishability obfuscation is impossible unless \textsf{PSPACE} is contained in \textsf{QSZK}\footnote{\textsf{PSPACE} is the class of decision problems solvable by a Turing machine in polynomial space and \textsf{QSZK} is the class of decision problems that admit a quantum statistical zero-knowledge proof system.} (for the case of circuits that include measurements), or unless \textsf{coQMA}\footnote{\textsf{coQMA} is the \emph{complement} of \textsf{QMA}, which is the class of decision problems that can be verified by a one-message quantum interactive proof.} is contained in \textsf{QSZK} (for the case of unitary circuits).
-Notable here is that \cite{AF16arxiv} define indistinguishable obfuscation even for circuits that are \emph{close} in functionality (and not necessarily identical).
-It is unclear if their results hold for the more conventional notion (which we adopt here) that obfuscations are indistinguishable only in the case that the original circuits are perfectly equivalent.
+Quantum obfuscation is studied in ~\cite{AF16arxiv}, where the various notions of quantum obfuscation are defined (including quantum black-box obfuscation, quantum indistinguishability obfuscation, and quantum best-possible obfuscation).
+A contribution of ~\cite{AF16arxiv} is to extend the classical impossibility results to the quantum setting, including \emph{e.g.} showing that each of the three variants of quantum indistinguishability obfuscation is equivalent to the analogous variant of quantum best-possible obfuscation, so long as the obfuscator is efficient.
+This work shows that the existence of a computational quantum indistinguishability obfuscation implies a witness encryption scheme for all languages in~\textsf{QMA}.
+Various impossibiliity results are also shown: that efficient statistical indistinguishability obfuscation is impossible unless \textsf{PSPACE} is contained in \textsf{QSZK}\footnote{\textsf{PSPACE} is the class of decision problems solvable by a Turing machine in polynomial space and \textsf{QSZK} is the class of decision problems that admit a quantum statistical zero-knowledge proof system.} (for the case of circuits that include measurements), or unless \textsf{coQMA}\footnote{\textsf{coQMA} is the \emph{complement} of \textsf{QMA}, which is the class of decision problems that can be verified by a one-message quantum interactive proof.} is contained in \textsf{QSZK} (for the case of unitary circuits).
+Notable here is that \cite{AF16arxiv} defines a notion of indistinguishability obfuscation where security must hold for circuits that are \emph{close} in functionality (this is similar to our definition of $qi\mathcal{O}_{\bf D}$); it is however unclear if their impossibility results hold for a notion of quantum indistinguishability along the lines of our definition of $qi\mathcal{O}$.
+See \Cref{sec:defs-qiO} for further discussion of the links between this definition and ours.
 We note that \cite{AF16arxiv} does not provide any concrete instantiation of obfuscation.